 Penny Jones – General Counsel

-Penny acts as an internal consultant to the business, providing advice on commercial and legal issues, to support decision making in a timely, professional and rigorous manner.
-She has also been involved in the establishment of the Teachers Health Foundation.
+Penny acts as an internal consultant, providing advice on commercial and legal issues to support decision making.
+She was also involved in the establishment of the Teachers Health Foundation.

 Mark Sinclair - Executive Manager, People & Learning

-Mark’s role involves providing timely, effective and relevant human resources advice and support to the Teachers Health business.
-During his nine years with Teachers Health, Mark has introduced an effective human resources platform that provides employees with a workplace that supports life balance, professional development and equality.
+Since joining Teachers Health in 2006, Mark has introduced an effective human resources platform that provides employees with a workplace that supports life balance, professional development and equality.

-Mark has more than 20 years’ experience in Human Resources across small to medium enterprises (SMEs) and multinational companies in the manufacturing, retail, general and life insurance and government enterprise sectors.
+Mark has more than three decades of experience in Human Resources across small to medium enterprises and multinational companies in the manufacturing, retail, general and life insurance, and government enterprise industries.